Maximum Mean Discrepancy on Exponential Windows for Online Change Detection

-The structure is set up recursively: For each new observation, we create a new bucket $B_0$ , with $\mathrm{XX}_0$ as defined by \eqref{eq:xx-values} and $\mathrm{XY}_0$ w.r.t.\ the already existing buckets.
-If two buckets have the same size, we merge them by Lemma~\ref{lemma:merging}, which costs $\O\left(\log t\right)$ (by the same lemma).
-This results in $\lfloor \log t \rfloor$ buckets of exponentially increasing sizes.
+The structure is set up recursively.
+For each new observation, we create a new window $B_0$, with $\mathrm{XX}_0$ as defined by \eqref{eq:xx-values} and $\mathrm{XY}_0$ computed w.r.t.\ the already existing windows.
+If two windows have the same size, we merge them by Lemma~\ref{lemma:merging}, which costs $\O\left(\log t\right)$.
+This yields $\lfloor \log t \rfloor$ windows of exponentially increasing~sizes.